top of page

 • Swimming in a pool is generally safer than in the sea, however you should still avoid swimming alone, check the depth before jumping or diving, and always follow the rules of the pool.

-• If swimming in the sea, check warnings each day about swimming conditions, and try to only swim in marked safe areas.
-Be aware of rip currents, tides and venomous sea life such as jellyfish or sea anemones.
+• If you're swimming in the sea, look for lifeguarded beaches and avoid unmarked areas.
+Be especially cautious of rip currents (which can pull even strong swimmers out to sea), tides, and venomous sea life such as jellyfish or sea anemones.

 • Never swim after drinking alcohol or taking drugs.